What is the advantage of the M.BEMA program over other Master's program?

 How much does the M.BEMA program cost?

-Fees for the M.BEMA program are updated yearly by Graduate Studies (click here) & are charged on a per course basis, i.e. depending on the number of courses students take in each term.
+M.BEMA program fees are updated yearly by Graduate Studies (click here) & are charged on a per course basis depending on the number of courses taken each term.
 There are 10 courses in the M.BEMA program, including 8 online courses and the Placement and Capstone courses.
+Full-time students will take 4 courses in the Fall, 4 courses in the Winter, and 2 courses in the Summer.
+Part-time students typically take 2 courses per term except for the first summer term.

 How M.BEMA Program fees are calculated:

-- Student fees include course fees (charged each term) and student fees (charged in Fall term)
+- Fees include course fees (charged each term) and supplementary student fees (charged each Fall term)

 - International students must enroll in full-time studies